mpoliak/Questionizer/readme.md

 ## Main Features
 1. Produces Qualtrics-compatible .txt file.
-2. Supports polar questions, Likert items, and open text questions.
+2. Supports binary response questions, Likert items, and open text questions.
 3. Generates a Lating Square design.
-4. Contains data wrangling code that puts data from Qualtrics in a convenient format for analysis.
+4. Contains data wrangling code that puts data from Qualtrics in a long-format dataframe.

 ## Contents:
 * `questionizer.R`: turns two .csv files into a .txt file that can be uploaded on Qualtrics to generate an experiment.
 * `data_wrangling.R`: parses data from Qualtrics into a convenient format (only works for surveys that were generated using Questionizer).
 * `stimuli_turkolizer_to_questionizer.R`: turns a .txt file in Turkolizer format to a .csv stimuli file for Questionizer.
 * `sample_survey_properties.csv`: sample questions like demographics and consent.
-* `sample_stimuli.csv`: sample stimuli in the Questionizer format.
+* `sample_stimuli_(binary/likert/open/mix).csv`: sample stimuli in the Questionizer format.
 * `turkformat_stimuli.txt`: sample stimuli in the Turkolizer format.
+* `data.csv`: a sample data file exported from prolific that can be used with the `data_wrangling.R`.

 ## Usage
 1. In the same folder as the scripts, create a csv file for stimuli and a csv file for the head block (for consent, demographics, etc.; see below for more information).